real estate broker vs agent

 In general, the beginning of every real estate agent is very difficult, especially for fresh graduates who do not have much experience.
 Because, when they have not successfully transferred or rented products for many months, the “rookies” in the profession will feel discouraged and want to give up.

-If you want to become a realtor, be persistent, try to the end because opportunities will come to those who always try and work hard in all circumstances and everyone can succeed when they know how to promote their strengths in a timely fashion.
+If you want to become a realtor, be persistent, and try to the end because opportunities will come to those who always try and work hard in all circumstances and everyone can succeed when they know how to promote their strengths in a timely fashion.

 Requirements To Be A Licensed Real Estate Broker